mitrarajdeep2001/content_review_and_approval_assignment/README.md

 This project leveraged AI to accelerate development and ensure high code quality:

 - **ChatGPT**: Used for planning the architecture of the app.
-- **Antigravity**: Utilized extensively to build a nice UI/UX, some complex frontend logic, provide real-time inline code suggestions and write README.md file.
+- **Antigravity**: Utilized extensively to build a nice UI/UX, used inline code suggestions and write README.md file.